Akshay Parija: Filmography

 It was his experience of tribal culture in Bissam Cuttack that prompted him to produce Jiantaa Bhoota (The Living Ghost), the National Award-winning film that yet again put the limelight on Odia film Industry.
 Directed by Prashant Nanda, the film dealt with exploitation of environment, economy, culture in the name of industrialisation and resultant displacement, focusing on vanishing culture of Dongria Kondha tribals inhabiting the Niyamgiri Hills of Rayagada district due to mindless mining.

 56th National Film Awards for Best Film on Environment from President of India Mrs. Pratibha Patil.

 Both the director and producer won the National Award in 2008 from the President of India and the sensitive film that was adjudged as the 'Best Film on Protection of Environment'.
 This apart, Jianta Bhoota won seven- State Film Awards in various categories including the Best Film.
 Jianta Bhoota also bagged Best Production, Best Direction and Best Film on Social Issues at the sixth Independent South Asian Film Festival (ISAFF) in the United States.

 As a culture enthusiast, Akshay Parija also holds the reputation of giving international wings to Odissi dance.
-For a period of over 15 years, he took Odissi onto different stages of Far East, Middle East, Europe besides the United States.
+For a period of over 15 years, he took Odissi onto different stages of Far East, Middle East, and Europe, besides the United States.
 Thukool was his second Ollywood venture, focused on Odissi dance and portrayed the story of a dancer.
 Dubbed as one of the most expensive movies of 2011-12, Thukool was made at the cost of Rs 3 crore which is still the highest production cost in Odia Film Industry.
 Shot in exotic locations in the Middle-East, Thukool scored on locales, music, costumes and post-production.
 For the movie, Parija ensured the best of all elements of film-making including technicians.
 While post-production of Thukool was done at Chennai, some of the computer graphics were done in London.
 The film starred Archita Sahu, Babushaan and Pakruti Mishra.
 The movie went on to bag five State Film Awards besides, four ETV Cine Awards, as many Tarang Cine Awards and seven Chalachitra Jagat Awards.